valarauca/group-ironman-start/README.md

 - [ ] Continue West, speak to [Father Urhney](https://oldschool.runescape.wiki/w/Father_Urhney) to continue [Restless Ghost](https://oldschool.runescape.wiki/w/The_Restless_Ghost) and get the [Ghostspeak Amulet](https://oldschool.runescape.wiki/w/Ghostspeak_amulet).
 - [ ] There is a leather glove spawn in Father Urhney's house, grab a pair.
 - [ ] Equip the [Ghostspeak Amulet](https://oldschool.runescape.wiki/w/Ghostspeak_amulet) and Leather Gloves.
 - [ ] Head South East to [Abigale](https://oldschool.runescape.wiki/w/Abigale), start and complete [Misthalin Mystery](https://oldschool.runescape.wiki/w/Misthalin_Mystery).
-Keep the tinderbox you get during this quest.
+Keep the box you get during this quest.
 - [ ] Drop the notes and knife.
 Keep the tinderbox, bucket of water, and gems.
 - [ ] Head north to lumbridge, open the coffin, and speak to the ghost to continue [Restless Ghost](https://oldschool.runescape.wiki/w/The_Restless_Ghost).
 - [ ] Sell the uncut gems at the general store